projectestac/edu365-text-search/README.md

 # edu365-text-search
-Full-text search utilities for sites with static pages (work in progress!)
+Full-text search utilities for web sites with static pages

+Work in progress